Flagstaff Downtown Dental – Family & Cosmetic Dentistry

 Dr. Bacon, Dr. Stowell and Dr. Blane insist on lab fabricated custom crowns for all their patients.
 The advantages of a custom crown has many advantages for the patient:

 - Superior fit- The “margins” of our crowns are unmatched by Cerec

 - Superior color match- Our lab often blend colors to get just the right shade.
 Teeth are seldom monochromatic so the one shade Cerec crown often does not blend well.

 - Superior anatomical match- Ever try to draw with a computer program?
 The result is a generic tooth anatomy, which is no match for the artistry of our lab technician at Kachina Dental lab in Flagstaff,AZ.

 - Less tooth structure removal- Cerec requires a greater thickness than our crowns and therefore requires the dentist to drill away more of your existing tooth structure.

-- Longer Durability-Dr. Bacon and Dr. Stowell often are replacing broken Cerec crowns with lab fabricated pressed ceramic crowns.
+- Longer Durability-Dr. Bacon, Dr. Stowell and Dr. Blane often are replacing broken Cerec crowns with lab fabricated pressed ceramic crowns.

 - Less abrasive to opposing dentition

 Note: Dr. Bacon had representatives from a top-notch dental supplier bring a Cerec Machine for a full day to his office.

 Both a dentist and a special Cerec technician spent the day with him.
 When he asked them at the end of the day why he had so many problems with the fit, bite, and esthetics (among other things) they said it must be due to Dr. Bacon’s lack of experience with Cerec.
 He said “Wait a minute, I had 2 experts helping all day doing their best to sell me a Cerec.”
 Dr. Bacon figured if a good crown can’t be made under these conditions, a good Cerec crown is an oxymoron.